communitybridge/easycla/docs/EasyCLA-Requirements.md

-# What Are the EasyCLA Requirements?
+# EasyCLA Requirements
 EasyCLA has the following requirements:

 * (Gerrit only) Your project is hosted on the Linux Foundation platform

 * Your project repositories are in GitHub or Gerrit

-* You have a Linux Foundation identification and credentials
+* You have a Linux Foundation identification and credentials.
+If you do not have a Linux Foundation identification (LF ID), go to <https://identity.linuxfoundation.org> and complete the form to sign up.

 * For Corporate CLAs, your company has a corporate authority role